 In the event that Icahn Enterprises declares a cash dividend or similar cash distribution in any calendar quarter with respect to its depositary units in an amount in excess of \$0.10 per depositary unit (as adjusted for splits, reverse splits and/or stock dividends), the indenture governing the variable rate notes requires that Icahn Enterprises simultaneously make such distribution to holders of the variable rate notes in accordance with a formula set forth in the indenture.
-Icahn Enterprises paid an aggregate cash distribution of approximately \$3 million for each of the nine months ended September 30, 2010 and 2009, to holders of its variable rate notes in respect to its distribution payments to its depositary unitholders.
+Icahn Enterprises paid aggregate cash distributions of \$1 million and \$3 million for the nine months ended September 30, 2011 and 2010, respectively, to holders of its variable rate notes in respect to its distribution payments to its depositary unitholders.
 Such amounts have been classified as interest expense.